-

 Pour in all the milk, whisking constantly until it starts to boil.

 Season with salt, lower the heat, cover and simmer gently, stirring occasionally, for at least 20 minutes.
-Bechamel sauce should not taste floury.
+Bechamel sauce should not taste like flour.

 Remove the saucepan from the heat.